-This paper proposes strategies to detect ARP spoofing attacks in several scenarios: with passive sniffers on a hubbed network, by reprogramming the switches to catch the telltale signs of the attack and by trying to do the same without having to reprogram the switches, inferring the anomalies by noticing specific patterns on SNMP MIB-II traffic statistics counters.
+This paper describes a set of techniques to detect ARP spoofing attacks on switched Ethernet networks, both by suggesting implementations to be made directly to the switches' firmwares and alternative techniques that rely only on external elements, such as specialized sniffers and inference from SNMP data collection.
 These elements are combined in an architecture general enough for practical implementation in production networks.
 Results from laboratory and real-world detection experiments using several popular attack tools are also presented.